SahilTheDevGames/BinarySearchTree-BST/README.md

 1. Storing and retrieving hierarchical data.
 2. Managing a sorted list of scores or player statistics.
 3. Implementing custom data structures for AI behaviors or other gameplay features.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share it!